yu-ming-chen/tp/docs/DeveloperGuide.md

    * Cons: Higher difficulty and more code to write as there is the need to handle the replacement of the entire List View

 * **Option B (Chosen):** Use a single List View to hold both `Budget` and `Expenditure` with the use of a `Renderable` interface
-   * Pros: Easier to extent as new classes just need to implement the `Renderable` interface
+   * Pros: Easier to extent as new classes just need to implement the `Renderable` interface to be displayed
-   * Cons: Possibility of displaying both `Budget` and `Expenditure` simultaneously
+   * Cons: More prone to the error where both `BudgetCard` and `ExpenditureCard` are displayed simultaneously

 #### 4.4.2.
 Dynamic Updating
 (Contributed by Song Yu)